protocubo/instrument.hx/README.md

 Basic.hx:4: { value => 33.3 }
 ```

+Note that `TraceCalls.notify` and `TraceArgs.notify` are `dynamic` functions
+and can be replaced at runtime: see [_Customizing the callbacks: tracing call
+stacks_](#customizing-the-callbacks) for an example.

+### Debugging database requests

-Tracing arguments can be used, for example, to debug database accesses
+Tracing calls and arguments can be used to debug database requests, which can
-performed by record-macros managers, or to analyze the behavior of other
-complex macro-generated pieces of code.
+be particularly helpful when a project uses record-macros.

 ```hxml
 -lib uinstrument